nuts-foundation/nuts-consent-bridge/docs/pages/publish_subscribe.rst

 - Using a runtime JVM parameter specifying the spring configuration file: ``java -jar myproject.jar --spring.config.location=/tmp/overrides.properties``
 - Using environment variables, replacing all camelCasing and dots with underscores.
 So ``nuts.consent.zmq.publisherAddress`` becomes ``NUTS_CONSENT_ZMQ_PUBLISHER_ADDRESS``

-The following configuration properties are available (overlaps with properties from `ref:nuts-consent-bridge-pub-sub`):
+The following configuration properties are available:

 =====================================   ====================    ================================================================
 Property                                Default                 Description